riyatyag/Customer-Survey/README.md

 Start the Development Server:

 ~bash
-~npm start
+: npm start
 This will start the development server and open the application in your default web browser at http://localhost:3000.

 # Build for Production: To create a production build of the application, use:

 ~ bash
-npm run build
+: npm run build
 The production build will be available in the build directory.

 # Run Tests: To run the unit tests and ensure the application is functioning as expected:

 ~bash
-npm test
+: npm test

 # Configuration
 To configure the application, update the configuration files as follows: